wevm/viem/.changeset/dirty-lobsters-beg.md

 "viem": patch
 ---

-Fixed parseUnits to properly handle large numbers when decimals = 0
+Fixed an issue where `parseUnits` would throw `Cannot convert to a BigInt` for large numbers with a fraction component.